OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

 # Using the package with non-OMOP data

+To use the package on non-OMOP data it requires few more steps. (using  varying levels of Manual Mode for the package).
+This mode requires limited input from the user and will do a full analysis of all the data you ask of it.
+This process is described below.

+If you do not use an OMOP dataset, you must use the Manual Mode described at the end of this document.
+It is quite a bit more complicated.

 Specify OMOP = FALSE when calling the

 To create compliant input data for the package, you need to provide data in .csv format and your vocabulary